OctopusDeploy/OctopusDSC/README.md

     - Set an environment variable `AWS_SUBNET_ID` to a valid subnet where you want the instance launched
     - Set an environment variable `AWS_SECURITY_GROUP_ID` to a valid security group you want to assign to the instance
     - Run `vagrant up --provider aws`.
 This will run all the scenarios under the [Tests](Tests) folder.
+7. If you want to test using Azure
+    - Run `vagrant plugin install vagrant-azure`
+    - Set an environment variable `AZURE_VM_PASSWORD` to a valid value
+    - Set an environment variable `AZURE_SUBSCRIPTION_ID` to a valid value
+    - Set an environment variable `AZURE_TENANT_ID` to a valid value
+    - Set an environment variable `AZURE_CLIENT_ID` to a valid value
+    - Srt an environment variable `AZURE_CLIENT_SECRET` to a valid value
+    - Run `vagrant up --provider azure`.
+This will run all the scenarios under the [Tests](Tests) folder.
-6. Run `vagrant destroy -f` once you have finished to kill the virtual machine.
+8. Run `vagrant destroy -f` once you have finished to kill the virtual machine.

 Tests are written in [ServerSpec](serverspec.org), which is an infrastructure oriented layer over [RSpec](rspec.info).